ess-dmsc-dram/documents/mantid/wfm/wfm_stitching.md

 ## 2. Method 1: Using peak-finding

+Until 2018, WFM frame boundaries had to be given manually as an input to the WFM processing module This first method

 ### 2.1 Description of the frame-edge detection procedure

 The procedure employed to find the WFM frames in the recorded data is the following.